 Read the Christmas story from different versions of the Bible, and play spot the difference.
 This works best if you take the story in sections, for example, the angel comes to Mary, the angel and Joseph, the shepherds and the wise men.
 Use Bibles in your house or BibleGateway to find different versions.
 Which version do you like best?
 Why?
-Younger children could compare different children’s Bible versions such as the Children of God Storybook Bible (at time of writing, currently at half price) or The Big Bible Storybook for younger children.
+Younger children could compare different children’s Bible versions such as the Children of God Storybook Bible or The Big Bible Storybook for younger children.
 You could also look at re-writes of the story such as in The Book of God or Oriel’s Diary.

 Create a traditional candle wreath with four candles and one in the middle.
 Light one in the first week of Advent and say prayers.
 Light two candles in the second week, and so on.
 Light the middle one on Christmas Day.
 When you light your candles, you could read a Bible passage about light or pray light themed prayers.
 Here are some ideas.

 Glue 5 lolly sticks together to create a pointed roof on a house, then glue a piece of paper in the frame you have created.
 When the glue is dry, draw or paint a picture of the Holy Family, including any additional characters you feel appropriate.
 You could make a giant version using sticks, creating a centre piece of Christmas art for your home.